 Inventory management becomes much easier if we set re-order levels for each of the items.
 In simple words, re-order levels are the minimum amount of items that must be in stock at all times.
 When your inventory stock dips below the predetermined levels, you know it’s time to order more.

-You may not be able to set it during initial days of the business but eventually, it will become clear to you.
+You may not be able to set it during the initial days of the business but eventually, it will become clear to you.

-It will be a good idea to adjust your re-order levels up or down depending on the past sales data.
+It will be a good idea to adjust your re-order levels up or down depending on the sales data.

 3) Categorize your operating inventory

-It’s obvious that we are always focused on the high selling items.
+We are always focused on high-selling items.
 But while managing inventory efficiently, we need to give more attention to other inventory items as well.

 A high-value items with a low frequency of sales Items in this category require regular attention because their financial impact in terms of storage cost is significant but sales are unpredictable.